 VE2: Aarhus-based design specialists, entered into a strategic design partnership with Dan Dryer.
 More details at ve2.dk.

 Björk: Dan Dryer's range of hand-dryers, soap dispensers and changing units are made of painted steel and high-pressure laminate.
 Available in different standard colours, but can be ordered in a unique colour scheme.
-The range is complemented by a two sizes of toilet roll holder, a hygiene bucket, paper dispenser and waste bin.
+The range is complemented by two sizes of toilet roll holder, a hygiene bucket, paper dispenser and waste bin.

 Read more: See the entire Björk range here.